 OGAB® Aviation Sustainable Braking

-The patented Ogab® Sustainable Braking system offers increased safety levels, optimised brake performance and significantly reduces the damaging environmental impact caused during braking in light aircraft and commercial airliners.
+The patented Ogab® Sustainable Braking system offers increased safety levels, optimised brake performance and significantly reduces the damaging environmental impact caused during braking in light aircraft.

 Modern aircraft typically use disc brakes that can be made up of a single, dual or multiple disc brakes set up, and even segmented rotor brakes, depending on the type of aircraft.

 The disc rotates with the turning wheel assembly and stationary callipers act against the rotation of the disc by causing friction against the disc when brakes are applied.

 At the significant speeds aircraft lands at, this transfer of kinetic energy to heat energy in order to slow the aircraft can result in very substantial heat build-up that can lead to brake failure at the extremities causing pilots to lose control.

 In extreme cases, abused brakes can also catch fire, in some cases, and can even cause tyre deflation/tyre burst, posing major risks to passengers as well as causing expensive damage.